 In conjunction with the foot, the ankle allows you to perform activities of daily living like standing, walking, running, and jumping while also acting as a kinetic linkage between your limbs and the ground.
 The physiology of the ankles enables them to withstand the stress of our body weight while also allowing them to adapt and react quickly to changes in the environment and walking surface.

 Dr. Freeman has been my doctor for 10 years+ I couldn’t say enough great things on here.
 I came to him after major back surgery looking only to be able to enjoy my new family.
 Dr. Freeman has got me through and then some.

 Grade I: The ankle ligaments are stretched, causing minor damage and micro-tearing.
 These injuries may be painful but can be remedied through pain management and proper exercise protocols.

 Grade II: Tears that are considered Grade II involve the partial tearing of one of the ligaments in the ankle that causes more laxity in the ankle joint.
 Treatment for these types of injuries normally consists of immobilization and strengthening exercises.

-Grade III: These ligament tears involve a compete tear of the connective tissue.
-Individuals will experience a lot of instability in the ankle joint accompanied with swelling.
+Grade III: These ligament tears involve a complete tear of the connective tissue.
+Individuals will experience a lot of instability in the ankle joint accompanied by swelling.
 Typically this injury will require surgery combined with extensive therapy to allow for a full recovery and full functionality to return to the ankle joint.

 When you suffer from an ankle ligament injury, you should initiate the RICE protocols and schedule an appointment with a specialist to receive an accurate diagnosis.